Davidnovarro/Party-Messaging/README.md

 ## Network Client / Server example
-There is no Client to Client connection so in this example will be sending Chat messages to the server and it will transmit them to receivers.
+There is no Client to Client connection so in this example we'll be sending Chat messages to the server and it will transmit them to receivers.

 ##### First declare the message type
 Messages need to implement the IMessage interface and they can be both value or reference types.